iomesh/docs/docs/volume-operations/snapshot-restore-and-clone.md

 ---
-id: snapshot-and-clone
+id: snapshot-restore-and-clone
-title: Snapshot And Clone
+title: Snapshot, Restore And Clone
-sidebar_label: Snapshot And Clone
+sidebar_label: Snapshot, Restore And Clone
 ---

 ## Snapshot

-IOMesh provides the ability to create a snapshot of a existing persistent volume.
+IOMesh provides the ability to create a snapshot of an existing persistent volume.

 A VolumeSnapshot object defines a request of taking a snapshot of the PVC.